-Motility disorders (abnormal movement of food in the gastrointestinal system)
+- Motility disorders (abnormal movement of food in the gastrointestinal system)

-Gastritis (inflammation of the stomach lining)
+- Gastritis (inflammation of the stomach lining)

-Pregnancy (morning sickness)
+- Pregnancy (morning sickness)

-Eye medications such as atropine can also cause a cat to foam at the mouth as once administered into the eye the medications eventually reach the back of the throat, producing a distinct bitter taste in the mouth.
+Eye medications such as atropine can also cause a cat to foam at the mouth as once administered into the eye the medications eventually reach the back of the throat, producing a distinctly bitter taste in the mouth.
 Other bitter tasting medications include Flagyl (Metronidazole) and Benadryl, an over the counter antihistamine.

 If the medication has been prescribed to your cat and administered as per instructions then there is little to worry about if foaming at the mouth is the only symptom, although it is always important to let your veterinarian know.
 Offer your cat a small meal or a treat after he’s had his medication to help get rid of the bitter taste.
 If this becomes a problem for you or your cat, you can ask your veterinarian about having the medication compounded.
 Compounding medication can give it a more pleasant flavour such as tuna, which is more palatable for your cat.
 Or the medication can be in liquid form instead of tablet form.
 Basically, compounding can make it easier to administer certain medications to your cat.

 There are a number of problems that can affect the mouth including a broken tooth, gum disease, and stomatitis.
 Common symptoms of dental problems may include loss of appetite, bad breath, and pain around the mouth.

 Any time you notice your cat foaming at the mouth, look for other symptoms he may be displaying.
 Ask yourself, has he recently had any medication, is it possible he has got into something he shouldn’t have?
 If you are in any doubt whatsoever, seek veterinary attention.